bloominstituteoftechnology/Components-jQuery/README.md

   * With your knowledge of the HTML and CSS, complete the `Dropdown.js` file.
 You will be creating a dropdown component.

 #### Part Two (Tabs):
 * Now that we have an idea of how to create a component with a single class, we will be creating a complex component made up of two smaller components.
-The greater component wrapper will be called `Tabs` and the smaller component within it will be called `TabsLink` and `TabsItem`.
+The greater component wrapper will be called `Tabs` and the smaller components within it will be called `TabsLink` and `TabsItem`.
   * The `Tabs` component will be the overall wrapper of the sub components.
 This higher level component will find and create the sub components within it.
 This component will also keep track of which tab is currently selected, maintaining the state of the component as a whole.
 It will also act as liaison to the sub-components getting data from other sub-components for them.
   * The `TabsLink` component will be on each of what we may consider the `tabs` on top of the box.
 These links will control the associated item, as well as selecting and deselecting themselves.
   * The `TabsItem` component will be the text displayed when a tab is selected.
 It will share a data attribute with it's corresponding tab, and should only show when it's tab has been selected.